 A scat.
 Now that's deep.
-He's a good scat man.

 Wayne presents Seth with his half smoked Camel.

 I gotta pee.

 Right behind their seats, the bathroom door is ajar and buzzing with the rhythm of the idling bus engine.
 Seth hands Wayne's smoke back to him, takes a deep breath and darts into the smelly bathroom.